contensis/contensis.github.io/voiceandtone-src/writing-api-docs/methods.md

   <li><span class="label label--patch">PATCH</span> /api/delivery/projects/{projectId}</li>
 </ul>

-By wrapping the method type with a `<span></span>` tags and introducing a label class `class="label"` and a subsequent modifier class `class="label label--put"` we can provide some richer styling that couldn't be achieved with any other HTML element.
+By wrapping the method type with a `<span></span>` tags and introducing a label class `class="label"` and a subsequent modifier class `class="label label--put"` we can provide some richer styling than can be done with other HTML elements.

 ## PUT example